 Our office has been administering Xolair since it was initially approved for allergic asthma in 2003.
 The Xolair moderate to severe asthma patient should have a positive skin test to a significant allergen such as pollen, cat or dust.

 At this time, treatment with Xolair should be continuous.
 Initial dosage for moderate to severe asthma is determined by serum IgE levels (via a blood test) and your weight.
 The dose may be changed if there are significant fluctuations in weight.
 The dose for the treatment of Chronic Urticaria is 300 mg once a month.

-What are possible side effects of Xolair?
+What are possible side effects of Biologicals?